ricardo-camilo-programador-frontend-web/ricardo-camilo-programador-frontend-web/README.md

 ## 🎯 Project Overview

-Modern application for an aesthetics clinic built with Next.js and TypeScript, providing a robust and scalable solution for aesthetic health services.
+A comprehensive medical forms application for Dr. Adriana Rezende's aesthetics clinic, built with Next.js and TypeScript.
+The system securely collects patient medical information, generates three types of PDF documents (medical contract, anamnesis form, and procedure details), and automatically emails them to both the doctor and patient.
+This automated workflow ensures efficient documentation and communication for aesthetic procedures.

 ## 🛠️ Technical Implementation
 - **Framework:** Next.js with React